jaceju/web-prototype/README.md

-# WebPrototype: Skeleton for create a website prototype.
+# Skeleton for create a website prototype.

 ## Requirements